 Conclusion: Is Any Steam Deck Alternative Better?

-There are at least 5 different alternatives that you could try out for portable PC gaming.
+There are at least 7 different alternatives that you could try out for portable PC gaming.
 However, I’m not sure any of them are worth the hassle.

 None of the alternatives on our list are as well-optimized as the Deck either.
-Steam has generously added 8 shoulder buttons, 2 mouse track pads, and other standard controller buttons onto the Deck.
+Steam has generously added 8 shoulder buttons, 2 mouse trackpads, and other standard controller buttons onto the Deck.
 You can customize the controller bindings for every game and play them exactly as you’d like.

 Finally, Steam has also optimized the battery very well.
 Part of this is due to the 720p display which doesn’t “wow” you all that much.
-However, display quality is not as obvious on a 7-inch screen.
+However, display quality is not as evident on a 7-inch screen.

 Comment down below and let us know what you ended up doing!